econ-ark/Pandemic/README.md

 5. The fourth parameter block includes basic model parameters like the population growth rate, aggregate productivity growth rate, and a description of "normal" unemployment (and benefits).

-6. The fifth parameter block specifies the initial distribution of permanent income for each edu- cation level and the share of the education levels in the population.
+6. The fifth parameter block specifies the initial distribution of permanent income for each education level and the share of the education levels in the population.

 7. The remaining parameters specify the density of the grid that the problem is solved on and the discretization of the income shocks (for computing expectations).